mtejada11/mtejada11.github.io/oneledbb/index.md

 ## One LED on Mini Breadboard

 This is a quick educational project than can be an introduction to electronics.
+This project only takes a few minutes to assemble.
+It's also a good, quick project for a large group activity.

 <table style="border:none;">